-Items Specific to the DL06

-- The rating between all circuits in this product is as basic insulation only, as appropriate for single fault conditions. - There is no isolation offered between the PLC and the analog inputs of this product. - It is the responsibility of the system designer to earth one side of all control and power circuits, and to earth the braid of screened cables. - This equipment must be properly installed while adhering to the guidelines and the installation standards IEC 1000-5-1, IEC 1000-5-2 and IEC 1131-4. - It is a requirement that all PLC equipment must be housed in a protective steel enclosure, which limits access to operators by a lock and power breaker.
+Items Specific to the DL350 The rating between all circuits in this product are rated as basic insulation only , as appropriate for single fault conditions.
+There is no isolation offered between the PLC and the analog inputs of this product.
+It is the responsibility of the system designer to earth ground one side of all control and power circuits, and to earth the braid of screened cables.
+This equipment must be properly installed while adhering to the guidelines of the PLC installation manual DA-EU-M, and the installation standards IEC 1000-5-1, IEC 1000-5-2 and IEC 1131-4.
+It is a requirement that all PLC equipment must be housed in a protective steel enclosure, which limits access to operators by a lock and power breaker.
 If access is required by operators or untrained personnel, the equipment must be installed inside an internal cover or secondary enclosure.
-A warning label must be used on the front door of the installation cabinet as follows: Warning: Exposed terminals and hazardous voltages inside - It should be noted that the safety requirements of the machinery directive standard EN60204-1 state that all equipment power circuits must be wired through isolation transformers or isolating power supplies, and that one side of all AC or DC control circuits must be earthed. - Both power input connections to the PLC must be separately fused using 3 amp T-type anti-surge fuses, and a transient suppressor fitted to limit supply overvoltages. - Warning: If the equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired.
+A warning label must be used on the front door of the installation cabinet as follows: Warning: Exposed terminals and hazardous voltages inside.
+It should be noted that the safety requirements of the machinery directive standard EN60204-1 state that all equipment power circuits must be wired through isolation transformers or isolating power supplies, and that one side of all AC or DC control circuits must have a earth ground.
+Both power input connections to the PLC must be separately fused using 3 amp T type anti-surge fuses, and a transient suppressor fitted to limit supply overvoltages.
+If the user is made aware by notice in the documentation that if the equipment is used in a manner not specified by the manufacturer the protection provided by the equipment may be impaired.
+Input power cables must be externally fused and have an externally mounted switch or circuit breaker, preferably mounted near the PLC.
+NOTE: The AC powered DL350 internal base supply has a 2A@250V slow blow fuse which is not replaceble, so external fusing is required.
+For hardware maintenance instructions, see the Maintenance and Troubleshooting section in this manual.
+This section also includes battery replacement information.
+Also, only replacement parts supplied by Automationdirect.com or its agents should be used.